IBM/event-automation/_eem_11.0/02-installing/07-configuring.md

 ### User-provided certificates

-You can use the OpenSSL tool to generate a CA and Certificate required for an {{site.data.reuse.eem_name}} instance.
+You can use a custom certificate for secure communication by the {{site.data.reuse.eem_name}} instance.
+You can use the OpenSSL tool to generate a CA and certificates that are required for an {{site.data.reuse.eem_name}} instance.

 **Note:** The `envsubst` utility is available on Linux and can be installed by default as part of the `gettext` package.